-At Environment Canada (EC), our business is protecting the environment, conserving the country's natural heritage, and providing weather and meteorological information to keep Canadians informed and safe.
+At Environment and Climate Change Canada (ECCC), our business is protecting the environment, conserving the country's natural heritage, and providing weather and meteorological information to keep Canadians informed and safe.

-Environment Canada is building on its accomplishments with the environment through credible science, effective regulations and legislation, successful partnerships, and high-quality service delivery to Canadians.
+Environment and Climate Change Canada is building on its accomplishments with the environment through credible science, effective regulations and legislation, successful partnerships, and high-quality service delivery to Canadians.

 We support sound environmental decisions.
 We work to repair the damage of the past, to collect and pass on knowledge, and to develop, implement and enforce policies to prevent future issues.
 We also work to ensure that Canadians have a safe, clean and sustainable environment today, tomorrow and well into the future.